mechanoChem/mechanoChemML/README.md

 If you write a paper using results obtained with the help of this code, please consider citing

 - X. Zhang, G.H.
-Teichert, Z. Wang, M. Duschenes, S. Srivastava, A. Sunderarajan, E. Livingston, K. Garikipati (2021), mechanoChemML: A software library for machine learning in computational materials physics, arXiv preprint [arXiv:2112.04960](https://arxiv.org/abs/2112.04960).
+Teichert, Z. Wang, M. Duschenes, S. Srivastava, A. Sunderarajan, E. Livingston, J. Holber, M. Shojaei, K. Garikipati (2021), mechanoChemML: A software library for machine learning in computational materials physics, arXiv preprint [arXiv:2112.04960](https://arxiv.org/abs/2112.04960).